hanruizhang/Pathway-Network-Analysis/index.md

 ## 3. Over-representation analysis and enrichment analysis
 ### 3.1 [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) for over-representation analysis: Using two lists of genes as the inputs,
 e.g. differentially expressed (DE) genes and all the expressed genes; top screen hits and background genes; GWAS candidate genes and all the annotated genes.
 This workflow uses DE genes as examples.

+Answers the question: Are any pathways (gene sets) surprisingly enriched in my gene list?
+Statistical test: Fisher's Exact Test (aka hypergeometric test).

 * **Select organism that matches input query gene list.**
 * **Foreground genes**: Should be the differentially expressed genes using different FC and FDR cutoff, e.g. Log2(FC)>1.0 & FDR<0.01.
 You may download the practice data in .txt file [here](/data/M0-HMDM_M1-HMDM_Increase_FDR0.01_FC2.0.txt).